ncatlab/nlab-content/pages/1753.md

 The global projective model structure is originally due to

 * A. K. Bousfield and D.M.
-Kan, _Homotopy limits completions and localizations_ , Springer, Lecture Notes in Math.
-304 (2nd corrected printing), Springer-Verlag, Berlin-Heidelberg-New York (1987).
+Kan, _Homotopy limits completions and localizations_, Springer Lecture Notes in Math.
+304 (2nd corrected printing), Springer-Verlag, Berlin--Heidelberg--New York (1987).

 The fact that the global injective model structure yields a proper simplicial cofibrantly generated model category is originally due to